vivienhenz24/transformer_candle/README.md

 progressive refinement with adaptive sampling—edit `src/main.rs` if you'd like alternative creative modes or sampling defaults.
 The system prompt template remains in `utils/src/prompts.rs`.

+> **Metal note:** Candle’s Metal backend is still evolving.
+On start-up the
+> binary runs a small preflight check; if the GPU kernels misbehave the program
+> automatically falls back to CPU to keep training reliable.
+Set
+> `CANDLE_FORCE_CPU=1` to skip Metal detection entirely.

 ## Tests